 Recycling graphic detailing the 79 percent of all plastic waste that has entered the environment and how recycling is a measure against further damage

-You can recycle or dispose your waste by following the charts below:
+You can recycle or dispose your waste by following the link below:

 • Recycling – Any materials that can be recycled i.e. cans, bottles, tins etc. should be put into a clear rubbish bag and disposed of in the recycling bins provided.
 These are the grey bins with the Green lids.